 We feel very fortunate to be able to put on such a special few days of madness and magic in the lush rolling hills of country Tasmania.
 But with such luck comes an incredible responsibility to keep our Paddock clean and well looked after.
 PITP is working towards our goal of a plastic free festival and will be employing a number of environmental initiatives in order to keep waste minimal.
 We ask that you are considerate of the space and use the bins provided, take your belongings with you and do your part to keep our Paddock clean.

 PITP requires ID upon entry.
 You will need either a current Australian driver’s license, current Passport or a Government Issued Proof of Age Card.

 Your ticket must have the valid FULL name and DOB of the ticket holder.

 As always, there will be a delicious range of food vendors at the event who will be catering to all sorts of dietary requirements.
 There will be plenty of gluten free, vegan and vegetarian options.

 Underages must be accompanied by a sibling over 18 or a responsible adult over 21.
 One person is only able to be guardian for two under 18’s, with exception of parents bringing their own children.
-The underage consent form will be available closer to the the festival date.
+The underage consent form is available for download via the link below.